plxtra/authority-api/src/content/docs/cli/association/define.md

 `Paritech.Authority.Control Association Define <Service> <FromType> <FromCode> <ToType> <ToCode>`

-Defines an Association between two Assets.
+Defines or redefines an Association between two Assets.

 Any existing context data for the Assets and the Association will be merged with whatever is supplied.